dturvene/tensorflow2_python3/README.md

 user1:1> ./ml.sh guest_gpu_test
 ```

-### ml.sh GPU support
+### ml.sh GPU setup
-There are a number of functions in `ml.sh` to set up the nvidia CUDA libraries.
+There are a number of functions in `ml.sh` to set up the nvidia CUDA libraries
+and build a docker GPU image.
 These only need to be done once.

 * host_install_nvidia: install the lastest nvidia driver for the detected GPU,
   and switch to the intel display for graphics.
 This requires a reboot.